Disney Financial Statements and Financial Ratios Analysis

 Disney Inc. Revenue Growth.

 The Walt Disney Company ended 2016 with revenues of approximately $55.6 billion.
 In the next year, the company's revenues would fall slightly to $55.1 billion in 2017.
-Fortunately, in the next two years, the organization's revenues would climb substantially, ending 2019 at $69.5 billion.
+Fortunately, the organization's revenues would climb substantially in the next two years, ending 2019 at $69.5 billion.
 However, in 2020, the company's revenues would fall to $65.3 billion.
-On average, the organization's average growth rate for the last five years was approximately 4.5% for revenues.
+The organization's average growth rate for the last five years was approximately 4.5% for revenues.

-The company's substantial revenue growth from 2016 to 2020 shows that the firm is able to continuously generate revenues based on its product and service offerings.
-However, due to the fluctuation in revenue growth and contraction, it seems like the company's revenue streams are a bit insecure.
+The company's substantial revenue growth from 2016 to 2020 shows that it can continuously generate revenues based on its product and service offerings.
+However, due to the fluctuation in revenue growth and contraction, the company's revenue streams seem a bit insecure.
 Again, Covid 19 has wreaked havoc on the firm's Park revenue-generating opportunities.
 This shows that the company may need to diversify its revenue channels more to ensure continuous revenue growth for investors.

 Disney 2022 Summary Income Statement